aklajnert/graphanno/README.md

 ## Usage

-The `@ggraphanno.raph_annotations` decorator works only with classes that contains type annotations.
+The `@graphanno.graph_annotations` decorator works only with classes that contains type annotations.
 If there are no type annotations within the decorator target, `NoAnnotationsError` exception is raised.
 Arguments without annotations will be ignored.